eric-wang135/TrustEMG/doc/Settings of NN models in the ablation study.md

 # Architecture of other NN models in the ablation study

-The following NN models are used for the ablation study of TrustEMG-Net, including CNN, FCN, U-Net, and U-Net+Trans.
+The following NN models are used for the ablation study of TrustEMG-Net, including CNN, FCN, and U-Net.
 The kernels of the convolutional layers of these models are all 1-dimensional.

 ## CNN